parizat-hridi/Solo-Traveler-Website-with-React/README.md

 # Solo Traveler Website
-This is a simple To-Do list app done with [React](https://reactjs.org/).
+This is a Solo Traveler Website done with [React](https://reactjs.org/).
 All tasks are saved into browser's local storage only.

 ## Visual Representation of my project: